Discover Scholarships in Kentucky

 Earning scholarships for Kentucky can provide extra greenbacks for affording college in the “Bluegrass State.”
 Located in the Upland South as America’s 26th most populous state, Kentucky is inhabited by over 4.42 million people.
 College students may be drawn by Kentucky’s heated basketball rivalries, world-famous horse racing, spicy fried chicken, and unparalleled landmarks like Mammoth Cave National Park.
-If so, they’ll have 24 public and 29 private colleges to choose from.
+If so, they’ll have 24 public colleges, 29 private colleges, and many online college programs in Kentucky to choose from.
 High-ranking options include the University of Kentucky, Murray State University, Western Kentucky University, Berea College, and Morehead State University.
 The U.S. News even honored the University of Louisville as the 90th best public school nationally.
 Wrangle up some free tuition money with the following 15 Kentucky scholarships to steer clear of mounting loan debt.

 1. Women Leading Kentucky Scholarships